 A hidden lone worker is likely to be on-site with other staff members, but out of sight or earshot.
 They could be in a different part of the building, working late in an office when colleagues have left, or be performing their role in a public setting away from other employees.

-As such, you should have systems in place to protect your employees should lone working be required.
+As such, you should have systems in place to protect your employees if lone working is required.

 Who is a Lone Worker?